wz-cutting-edge/BABEL/README.md

 2. Create a new branch for your feature or bug fix.
 3. Open a pull request with a detailed description of your changes.

+### Original Contributors
+- William Zheng

 ## License

 BABEL is [Unlicensed](LICENSE).
-You’re free to to copy, modify, publish, use, compile, sell, or distribute this software this software.
+You’re free to copy, modify, publish, use, compile, sell, or distribute this software.